AIM

 Multi-payer alignment plays an important role in creating the business case for providers to adopt APMs and change how care is delivered.
 Advancing Health Equity through APMs points to the following areas where alignment within the design elements is key to reducing unnecessary administrative burdens:

-• Developing a mutual understanding of the services and staffing approaches that promote person-centered, culturally and linguistically appropriate care.
+- Developing a mutual understanding of the services and staffing approaches that promote culturally and linguistically appropriate person-centered care.

-• Developing an aligned set of monitoring measures to reflect person-centered, culturally and linguistically appropriate care, and meaningful care delivery redesign.
+- Developing an aligned set of monitoring measures to reflect culturally and linguistically appropriate person-centered care and meaningful care delivery redesign.

-• Adopting a common methodology to measure the size of health disparities and year-over-year changes.
-This methodology must measure disparities by self-reported race, ethnicity, and language; and preferably disparities by disability status, sexual orientation, gender identity, and geography.
+- Adopting a common methodology to measure the size of health disparities and year-over-year changes.
+This methodology must measure disparities by self-reported race, ethnicity, and language, and preferably disparities by disability status, sexual orientation, gender identity, and geography.